Enable the Database Tools and SQL plugin

 SQL files are run against the selected databases or schemas using run configurations.
 To run an SQL file, you can either create a new run configuration, or edit an existing one.

-For information about how to run an SQL files from your machine, see Run files.
+For more information about running an SQL files from your machine, refer to Run SQL files.

 Configure a dialect for SQL files